presheaf/yaargh/README.rst

 You can use yaargh as a drop-in replacement for argh (`import yaargh as argh`) though see Compatability below.

+In order to support using yaargh automatically even in applications where you can't easily change the code, the optional feature `yaargh[import-argh]` will add a dummy `argh` module such that `import argh` will use `yaargh`.

 Compatability
 -------------